MrYsLab/s3-extend/docs/ext_pico.md

 <img src="../images/s3p-2.png" >

-Here, s3p detected that the Picoboard Gateway was not running, and therefore shut down all of its processes.
+Here, s3p detected that the Picoboard Gateway was not running, and therefore shut down all its processes.

 Visit "A Peek Under The Hood" for more information about the Backplane and Gateways.